Assistant Professor

 ACADEMIC BACKGROUND

-Alex Alblas received his PhD in Innovation Management from the University of Groningen, in 2011, and an MSc in Industrial Engineering and a BSc in Technology Management from the same University (2006).
+Alex Alblas received his PhD in Innovation Management from the University of Groningen, and an MSc in Industrial Engineering and a BSc in Technology Management from the same University.
 He has previously worked as a Process Improvement Specialist with ASML, where he was involved in a challenging project about learning curve improvement in the new product introduction phase.
 At the University of Groningen, he worked as a researcher and advisor in the ‘Deployment of Sustainability Metrics (DoSyM)’ project.
-The objective of this is to respond to the challenges companies face in selecting and then embedding sustainability metrics in new product development projects.
-The project focuses on supply chain and innovation network issues when using these metrics.
+This project aimed to respond to the challenges companies face in selecting and then embedding sustainability metrics in new product development projects.
+He is currently the principal investigator in the "Managing Knowledge Flows" project that aims (1) to understand better the productivity of current knowledge flows between departments, (2) to optimize the creation, coordination, and utilization of knowledge flows, and (3) to develop policy recommendations on how to improve the management of cross-departmental knowledge flows.
+He is also involved in the “Transitioning to a Circular Business Ecosystem” (LINCIT) project that focuses on developing knowledge, insights, and tools for guiding companies' transition from linear supply chains to circular business ecosystems.
+Alex has a lot of experience advising and collaborating with companies in the deep-tech sector, such as ASML, NXP, TomTom, and Vanderlande.

 Ancillary Activities